Are all Lawnmower Blades the Same?-Let’s Find Out

 • High-lift blades

 These blades have a lifted edge that pushes the grass high and cuts it.
-They’re mostly used as blades for discharge and bagging.
+They’re mainly used as discharge and bagging blades.

 • Bagging blades